romz-pl/TCP-server-prethreading/README.md

 the call to `accept`, we will use a mutex lock that allows only one thread at a time to call `accept`.

+## Berkeley-derived kernel

+On a Berkeley-derived kernel, we do not need any locking around the call to `accept` and can write a code without any mutex locking and unlocking.
+Doing so, however, increases the process control CPU time.
+If we look at the two components of the CPU time, the user time and the system time, without any locking, the user time decreases (because the locking is done in the threads library, which executes in user space), but the system time increases (the kernel’s thundering herd as all threads blocked in accept are awakened when a connection arrives).
+Since some form of mutual exclusion is required to return each connection to a single thread, it is faster for the threads to do this themselves than for the kernel.

 ## References

 * Warren W. Gay, _Linux Socket Programming by Example_, (2000)